blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

 #### "Left" and "Right"

-At the present, the system specifies uni-directional links, that is, links that go in a single direction from one entity to another entity.
+At the present, the system specifies unidirectional links, that is, links that go in a single direction from one entity to another entity.
 When modelling knowledge, it can be very helpful to model that a relationship goes in both directions, or that there is an equivalent inverse relationship.
 At the present, how this will be solved, if it will, is unknown; however, to hopefully avoid breaking changes in the future, this proposal opts to adopt terms which have weaker implications of directionality, thus "left" and "right".